Achieving tail-spend value

 - Fragmentation of the tail: Dealing with hundreds – if not thousands – of suppliers causes complexities, engaging them being just one example.
 Correct contact details for small suppliers are often difficult to obtain.
-Plus, appropriate messaging and incentivization needs to be managed correctly to protect your brand’s reputation.
+Plus, appropriate messaging and incentivisation needs to be managed correctly to protect your brand’s reputation.

-- Lack of understanding of suppliers: The long list of tail suppliers is typically not categorized according to a standard spend taxonomy.
+- Lack of understanding of suppliers: The long list of tail suppliers is typically not categorised according to a standard spend taxonomy.
 This makes it difficult to know how to approach suppliers, as some may be providing sensitive or business-critical services.

 - Limited understanding of contractual arrangements: There are typically no existing contracts for tail-spend suppliers, as products and services tend to be bought using ad hoc purchase orders.
 Without a good understanding of the current commercial agreement, it is difficult to estimate the additional value that can be achieved.

-Organizations can unlock significant value from their tail spend by addressing these challenges.
+Organisations can unlock significant value from their tail spend by addressing these challenges.
 Implementing a data analytics structure, supported by senior executive sponsorship and a pragmatic mindset, can pay dividends.

 Your key objective should be supplier consolidation, so that greater spend is given to a smaller number of suppliers.

 Your key objective should be supplier consolidation, so that greater spend is given to a smaller number of suppliers.
-This builds stronger relationships with fewer suppliers and incentivizes both parties to drive greater value.
+This builds stronger relationships with fewer suppliers and incentivises both parties to drive greater value.